 If the graph was linear, we would conclude that the rate law is zero Order, but it is not.
 Therefore, let’s see if it is first order by plotting ln [H2O2] versus time in the following graph:

-Seeing that the reaction is not first order due to the non-linearity of the above graph, we move to plotting 1/[H2O2] versus time to test whether the decomposition reaction is second order.
+Seeing that the reaction is not first order due to the non-linearity of the above graph, we move to plot 1/[H2O2] versus time to test whether the decomposition reaction is second order.

 Figure 2: Plot of inverse hydrogen peroxide concentration versus time